 My advice is simple.
 When you find your voice, be brave about using it.
 Yes on social media but also face-to-face with your friends, family, neighbors and strangers, at schools, workplaces, places of worship, and public areas.
 Use your creativity and imagination to rise up and make your protest visible.
 Find ways to resist, occupy, defy, disrupt, and disturb.
 That’s how we helped end the Vietnam war.
 Let us not throw away this shot.

-By Nancy Kurshan
+Author: Nancy Kurshan

 Source: Counter Punch